Imperial Trans-Antarctic Expedition: Return to civilisation, and aftermath

 Shackleton died of a heart attack on 5 January 1922, while Quest was anchored at South Georgia.
-After his death the original programme, which had included an exploration of Enderby Land, was abandoned.
+After his death, the original programme, which had included an exploration of Enderby Land, was abandoned.
 Wild led a brief cruise which brought them into sight of Elephant Island.
 They anchored off Cape Wild and were able to see the old landmarks, but sea conditions made it impossible for them to land.

 It would be more than forty years before the first crossing of Antarctica was achieved, by the Commonwealth Trans-Antarctic Expedition, 1955–1958.
 This expedition set out from Vahsel Bay, the same bay Shackleton was in sight of when the Endurance became trapped in ice.
 They followed a route which avoided the Beardmore Glacier altogether, and bypassed much of the Ross Ice Shelf, reaching McMurdo Sound via a descent of the Skelton Glacier.
 The entire journey took 98 days.

-For Chile, the rescue marked the beginning of the country's official operations in Antarctica.